-Table 5-1 summarises the EP-HMP monitoring program for LW 203 to LW 206.
+Table 5-1 Aboriginal cultural heritage subsidence monitoring program for LW 203 to LW 206

-Aspect Monitoring requirement Timing Aboriginal cultural heritage sites Monitoring of Mayfield GG1 (AHIMS 19-6-0191) above LW 205 to detect potential cracking or damage from erosion.
-Monthly during mining and monthly following mining for a period of 12 months.
-Inspections (including photographs) of all sites above a given longwall panel to record condition of each site.
+Aspect Monitoring requirement Timing Aboriginal cultural heritage Monitoring of Mayfield GG1 (AHIMS 19-6-0191) above LW 205 to assess crack development and potential for erosion.
+As detailed in Appendix 3. sites Inspections (including photographs) of all sites above a given longwall panel to record condition of each site.
 These inspections will be undertaken by a qualified archaeologist in consultation with RAPs.
 Prior to, and within six months of the cessation of mining.
 Audit of existing site fences to ensure fencing is maintained and in good condition.
 Annually.
-Subsidence Visual inspections to determine surface cracking, ponding, and erosion.
+Subsidence Visual subsidence inspections to determine surface cracking, ponding, and erosion.
 Monitoring to determine if remediation works and/or salvage is required and if repairs to Aboriginal cultural heritage site fencing is needed.
-Subsidence monitoring conducted in accordance with the Subsidence Monitoring Program (Appendix K to EP 203-206).
+Subsidence monitoring will be conducted in accordance with the Subsidence Monitoring Program (Appendix K to EP 203-206).
 Monthly during mining, directly behind the longwall face.
-Inspection of remediated surface cracks.
+Following a significant rainfall event.
+Inspection of remediated areas.
 Within three months of remediation.
 Surface disturbance Any soil disturbance work within 100 m of a watercourse or drainage line is to be monitored by representatives of the RAPs (i.e. Cultural Heritage Monitors).
 During disturbance activities within 100 m of watercourse or drainage line.